Figure VI-1, A yellow stripe accents the lower sides of the queen snake.

 General characteristics.
 This is the largest of Pennsylvania's three water snakes, reaching an adult size that may range from 24 to over 50 inches.
 The male is usually smaller than the female.

-Often killed by people out of fear, the northern water snake is not a water moccasin and it is not poisonous.
+Often killed by people out of fear, the northern water snake is not a water moccasin and it is not venomous.
 The water moccasin, or cottonmouth, common to the South, is not found naturally in Pennsylvania and does not appear farther north than extreme southern Virginia.

 The northern water snake has a tendency to display a nasty disposition and becomes quite formidable when angered.
 It flattens its head and heavy body when striking, and although it flees if it can, it strikes repeatedly if cornered.
 It has strong jaws, powerful enough to inflict a severe bite.
 Bites by the northern water snake also may bleed profusely due to an anticoagulant quality of the snake's saliva.
 It does not inject a poisonous venom.